-The WWU Honors Program offers a global learning course that allows Honors students to explore Ecuador while earning college credits during the summer.
+The WWU Honors College offers a global learning course that allows Honors students to explore Ecuador while earning college credits during the summer.
 It is an exploration of the rich mosaic of the history, politics, literature, culture, and natural history of this nation.

 The Honors in Ecuador program offers students the chance to study the natural and human history of Ecuador, taking into account the region’s rich biodiversity and its long history of human civilizations.
 Coursework will be in English, and the two courses will explore how nature and culture interact in the Andes, the Amazon basin, and the Galapagos.